 So, what guinea pig is right for me?
-The answer is different from person to person.
-It depends on the amount of time you are willing to invest into your relationship with the rodent, on the amount of money you can afford to pay for the things your guinea pig would need and some other things.
-Still, most people choose to get short-haired breeds because they are lower maintenance when compared to long haired guinea pigs.
+The right guinea pig varies from person to person.
+It depends on the amount of time, on the amount of money, and some other things.
+Still, most people choose to get short-haired breeds because they are lower maintenance when compared to long-haired guinea pigs.

 What Guinea Pigs Should I Get?

 One of the most important things you have to think about is the amount of time you want to offer to your pet.
 If you are planning on giving your child a guinea pig, then you probably don’t have to worry too much about the time they require to be groomed because kids have a lot of spare time.